tdr-autosync/atx-activix-crm-docs/api/resources/lead.md

 }
 ```

-The `advisor, bdc, commercial, service_agent, service_advisor` object is only used to associate a user using : 1. there first name and last name, 2. his email or 3. his id.
+The `advisor`, `bdc`, `commercial`, `service_agent` and `service_advisor` objects are only used to associate a user using their `first_name`, `last_name`, `email` or `id`.

-At this time, the `phones` collection only appends new phone to the lead.
-We don't support updating or deleting a phone.
+The `phones` collection only appends phone to the lead.
+Go to the ["Phone" documentation](https://docs.crm.activix.ca/api/resources/phone) if you want to manage them.

-At this time, the `emails` collection only appends new email to the lead.
-We don't support updating or deleting a phone.
+The `emails` collection only appends email to the lead.
+Go to the ["Email" documentation](https://docs.crm.activix.ca/api/resources/email) if you want to manage them.

-At this time, the `vehicles` collection will update a vehicle if it the lead already have a vehicle with the same `vin` or `stock`.
-Otherwise, it will create one.
+The `vehicles` collection only appends vehicle to the lead.
+Go to the ["Vehicle" documentation](https://docs.crm.activix.ca/api/resources/vehicle) if you want to manage them.